Vocal Studies in Detail

-Recent Introduction to Opera projects have been directed by Associate Head of Vocal Studies John Ramster and have included reduced versions of Monteverdi’s The Coronation of Poppea, Mozart’s The Magic Flute, Poulenc’s Dialogues of the Carmelites and Janáček’s The Cunning Little Vixen.
+Recent Introduction to Opera projects have been directed by Associate Head of Vocal Studies John Ramster and have included reduced versions of Monteverdi’s The Coronation of Poppea, Mozart’s The Magic Flute, Poulenc’s Dialogues of the Carmelites, Janáček’s The Cunning Little Vixen and Giulio Cesare.
 Music direction has been by the Department’s Artistic Consultant Linnhe Robertson.

 Vocal Studies in Detail - continued

 Performance Platforms are informal performance spaces, offering you opportunities to present material in a non-public concert setting, often as practice for external events, auditions, recitals or examinations.
 All students have access to Performance Platforms regularly throughout the year and perform before an audience consisting of fellow students and professors.

 You receive feedback through group discussion led by Vocal Studies staff, who will also provide you with written notes on your performance.
 In undergraduate years participation is compulsory; for postgraduate students, Platform performance is by sign-up.